archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:pui_enable_staff_link]`

-when a user is authenticated, add a link back to the staff interface from the specified record
+When a user is authenticated, add a link back to the staff interface from the specified record

 `AppConfig[:pui_enable_staff_link] = true`

 #### `AppConfig[:pui_staff_link_mode]`

-by default, staff link will open record in staff interface in edit mode, change this to 'readonly' for it to open in readonly mode
+By default, staff link will open record in staff interface in edit mode, change this to 'readonly' for it to open in readonly mode

 `AppConfig[:pui_staff_link_mode] = 'edit'`